camwestwood/xapi/recipes/assignment-submitted.md

 ### Context
-Common entity identifier: Context.B, as defined on the [common structures](../common_structures.md#contextb) page.
+Common entity identifier: ContextB, as defined on the [common structures](../common_structures.md#contextb) page.

-For the submitted recipe, the context.contextAxtivities is property with a ‘grouping’ that allows statements to be associated to the activity described in the object entities as part of a larger whole.
+For the submitted recipe, the context.contextActivities is property with a ‘grouping’ that allows statements to be associated to the activity described in the object entities as part of a larger whole.
 Different activitie types can be found on the vocabulary page.

 Example: